 Accounting applications often use different terms to refer to the same items, which can lead to confusion.
-Here's an overview of some of the terms we use (and how we define them) in ChurchTrac.
-Take a quick look so you can understand what we mean when we refer to accounts, categories and funds.
+Here's an overview of some of the terms used in ChurchTrac Accounting.

-Accounts are bank accounts--like a checking account or savings account, or it may be a credit card, mortgage, or other loan accounts.
+Accounts are bank accounts--like a checking account or savings account, or it may be a credit card, mortgage, or other loan account.
 Typically an account is held at a financial institution, like a bank, and you'll receive a monthly statement for an account.
+Learn more ›

-Let's take the example of the Youth Fund, and suppose that the cost for youth camp is $3000.
+Let's take the example of the Youth Fund, and suppose that the cost of youth camp is $3000.
 To begin, let's suppose there is no money ($0) in the Youth Fund.

 As the kids begin making payments for youth camp, this money is deposited into your Checking Account.
 These camp payments are entered as a Deposit in your Checking Account register and assigned to the Category of "Camp Payments," as well as assigned to the fund named "Youth Fund."